herotechcourse/kotlin-racingcar-precourse/README.md

 ### `Racetrack`
 - [x] Racetrack can generate the random numbers from 0 to 9.
+- [x] Racetrack can move cars according to the random number.
 - [ ] Racetrack can decide the winner.

 ## Programming Requirements